What do I do to become a candidate?

 Where can I find the rules?

-Article VII of the Student Senate Rules and Regulations, found here.
+Article VII of the Student Senate Rules and Regulations, found below.

 I don’t see my question here, help!

-First, read through Article VII in the Student Senate Rules and Regulations above; If you can't find your answer, email us.
+First, read through Article VII in the Student Senate Rules and Regulations below.
+If you can't find your answer, email us!
 We are here to help you.